 Along the continuum of everyone working to no one working, we are by my estimate about 10 percent of the way to the no one working end.
 I mean, about 10 percent of the people don’t work.
 They do things that are not work.
 The rest have to work.

 Work is not a good thing.
 It is a necessary thing but not a good thing.
-Or rather, work is not a good thing precisely because it is a necessary thing.
-It’s not a good thing for many reasons.
+Work is not a good thing precisely because it is a necessary thing.
 The most trivial reason follows from how I have defined it as something that you don’t have any choice about.
-But the most important reason is that work does not lead to progress.
+Anything that is done out of compulsion not a good thing.

 As human civilization progresses, more and more people will attain freedom from work.
 And the more the number of people that are free from work, the faster will civilization progress.
 It’s a positive feedback loop.